Ilmor: Mercedes-Benz in Formula One

-Back in F1, for 1995 Mercedes had set its sights on higher goals and went looking for an engine supply deal with a more competitive team as Ilmor elected to reposition its Formula One programme from engine supplier to trusted engine builder and assembler partner for Mercedes-Benz.
-Sauber had the opportunity to become a customer team, but team principal Peter Sauber opted to sign a deal with Ford instead.
-From then on Ilmor built the Mercedes-Benz engines exclusively for McLaren after Ilmor repositioned its Formula One involvement from independent engine manufacturer to trusted engine builder and assembler to Mercedes-Benz High Performance Engines.
+Ilmor built the Mercedes-Benz engines for McLaren after Ilmor repositioned its Formula One involvement from independent engine manufacturer to engine builder and assembler to Mercedes-Benz High Performance Engines (akin to Mecachrome with Renault and Cosworth with Ford schemes).

-The Ilmor engines went on to be hugely successful with McLaren, scoring several podiums in both 1995 and 1996, leading to three wins in 1997 and back to back drivers championship in 1998 and 1999, as well as the constructor's championship in 1998.
-Although they did not win another championship until 2008 the Ilmor-Mercedes engines won several races.
+The Ilmor engines went on to be successful with McLaren, scoring several podiums in both 1995 and 1996, leading to three wins in 1997 and back to back drivers championship in 1998 and 1999, as well as the constructor's championship in 1998.

 In 2001 Paul Morgan was killed while landing one of his vintage airplanes, a Hawker Sea Fury at Sywell Aerodrome, Northamptonshire.
 In 2002 DaimlerChrysler increased its share to 55% and renamed the company Mercedes-Ilmor.
 In 2005 DaimlerChrysler became the sole owner of Ilmor and renamed the company Mercedes-Benz High Performance Engines Ltd.